harshkumar7247/valentine/README.md

   <h1 id="question">Will you be my Valentine? ❤️</h1>

   <p id="text">
-    You make ordinary moments feel special,<br>
+    You make my world softer, brighter,<br>
-    and my heart feels at home with you.
+    and my heart feels safest with you.
   </p>

   <div id="countdown">Counting the moments… 💕</div>